richardyantas/Light-linked-list/README.md

 ## Build steps

 I've test it with both Windows 10 and Ubuntu 16.04.
-The cmake file should work for other systems as well.
-In case it doesn't, just send me a message to wilsanph@gmail.com .

 Also, make sure you are using an out of place build, by making a build directory and compiling the code there.